arowM/heterocephalus/README.md

     Other template engines like [EDE](https://hackage.haskell.org/package/ede)
     provide rich control statements like importing external files.
-    Heterocephalus does not provide control statements like this because it is supposed to be use with a rich front-end template engine (like pug, slim, etc).
+    Heterocephalus does not provide control statements like this because it is supposed to be used with a rich front-end template engine (like pug, slim, etc).

 ## Usage